Mag14011/BioDC/README.md

 ![Logo for the BioDC python program.](BioDC_logo.png)

-# BioDC
+# BioDC (Version 2.0)
-## A Python program that automates and accelerates the computation of redox conductivity in polymeric multi-heme cytochromes
+## A Python program that automates and accelerates the computation of redox potentials, cooperativities, and conductivities in (polymeric) multi-heme cytochromes.

 ### What does this project do?

-BioDC computes the diffusive redox current in polymeric multi-heme cytochrome 'nanowires.'
-To do that, the energetics for each heme-to-heme electron transfer are estimated from the heme solvent accessibility and stacking geometry, as well as the redox-linked change in electrostatic energy.
-Standard Marcus-theory rates are computed and used to determine a single-particle diffusion coefficient along a one-dimensional chain of ('hopping') sites with the analytical Derrida formula.
-The diffusion coefficient is proportional to electrical resistance, thus allowing Ohmic redox current to be computed.

-Note that the C-program implementaiton of the Derrida formula was kindly provided by Dr. Fredrik Jansson (see Refs.
-3 and 4 below).
-It has only been modified to interface I/O operations with the rest of the BioDC workflow.
+BioDC has four main funcitons:

+(1) Assist in the preparation of proteins containing one or more heme groups for molecular dynamics with the AMBER forcefield.
+The heme can be b- or c-type and be His-His or His-Met ligated.

+(2) Estimate the reaction and reorganizaiton free energies, as well as electronic couplings for heme-to-heme electron transfer.

+(3) Compute redox cooperaitivites (i.e., how much the oxidaiton of one heme influences the redox potential of another heme in the same system).

+(4) Compute redox cooperativiity according to a single particle charge diffusion model or a multi-particle stead-state flux model.

-Relevant References:
+### Relevant References

-1) Guberman-Pfeffer, M. J. From Hot Water to Dry Dirt: Microbes Use Cytochrome ‘Nanowires’ of Similar Conductivity but Different Structure. *BioRxiv.* https://www.biorxiv.org/content/10.1101/2023.06.12.544705v1
+The BioDC workflow and the implemented methodologies are descirbed in the following publications.

+(1) Derrida, B. Velocity and diffusion constant of a periodic one-dimensional hopping model. *J. Stat.
+Phys.* **1983**, 31, 433-450.

-2) Guberman-Pfeffer, M. J. Assessing Thermal Response of Redox Conduction for Anti-Arrhenius Kinetics in a Microbial Cytochrome Nanowire. *J. Phys.
-Chem.* B **2022**, 126 (48), 10083-10097.
+(2) Guberman-Pfeffer, M. J. Assessing Thermal Response of Redox Conduction for Anti-Arrhenius Kinetics in a Microbial Cytochrome Nanowire. *J. Phys.
+Chem.
+B* **2022**, 126 (48), 10083-10097.
+DOI: 10.1021/acs.jpcb.2c06822  From NLM Medline.

+(3) Jansson, F. Charge transport in disordered materials: simulations, theory, and numerical modeling of hopping transport and electron-hole recombination. Åbo Akademi University, 2011. https://urn.fi/URN:NBN:fi-fe201311277464.

+(4) Nenashev, A.; Jansson, F.; Baranovskii, S.; Österbacka, R.; Dvurechenskii, A.; Gebhard, F. Effect of electric field on diffusion in disordered materials.
+I. One-dimensional hopping transport. *Physl.
+Rev. B* **2010**, 81 (11), 115203.

+(5) Breuer, M.; Rosso, K. M.; Blumberger, J. Electron flow in multiheme bacterial cytochromes is a balancing act between heme electronic interaction and redox potentials. *Proc.
+Natl.
+Acad.
+Sci.
+U. S. A.* **2014**, 111 (2), 611-616.
+DOI: 10.1073/pnas.1316156111.

+(6) Jiang, X.; Futera, Z.; Ali, M. E.; Gajdos, F.; von Rudorff, G. F.; Carof, A.; Breuer, M.; Blumberger, J. Cysteine Linkages Accelerate Electron Flow through Tetra-Heme Protein STC. *J. Am.
+Chem.
+Soc.* **2017**, 139 (48), 17237-17240.
+DOI: 10.1021/jacs.7b08831.

-3) Jiang, X.; van Wonderen, J. H.; Butt, J. N.; Edwards, M. J.; Clarke, T. A.; Blumberger, J. Which multi-heme protein complex transfers electrons more efficiently?
+(7) Jiang, X.; van Wonderen, J. H.; Butt, J. N.; Edwards, M. J.; Clarke, T. A.; Blumberger, J. Which Multi-Heme Protein Complex Transfers Electrons More Efficiently?
 Comparing MtrCAB from Shewanella with OmcS from Geobacter. *J. Phys.
 Chem.
 Lett.* **2020**, 11 (21), 9421-9425.

-4) Nenashev, A. V.; Jansson, F.; Baranovskii, S. D.; Österbacka, R.; Dvurechenskii, A. V.; Gebhard, F. Effect of Electric Field on Diffusion in Disordered Materials.
-I. One-Dimensional Hopping Transport. *Phys.
-Rev.* B **2010**, 81, 115203

-5) Jansson, F. Charge Transport in Disordered Materials: Simulations, Theory, and Numerical Modeling of Hopping Transport and Electron-Hole Recombination; Ph.D.
-Dissertation, Åbo Akademi University, Turku, Finland, **2011**.
+DOI: 10.1021/acs.jpclett.0c02842.

+### Contributors
+Contributions of external code to the BioDC project is most gratefully appreciated.
+The following researchers have contributed code so far.

+- Dr. Fredrik Jansson provided the Python implementation of the Derrida formula.
+- Prof. Jochen Blumberger and Dr. Xiuyun Jiang providing the Python implementaiton of the steady-state flux kinetic model.

 ### How do I get started?